Cassidy Rae: Early life and family

+Rae has a brother and a sister.
+When she was growing up, her parents had cattle and crops on a 35-acre farm.They eventually moved to California.
+After one year in a public high school, she was home-schooled to allow time for her to take acting classes and participate in Little Theatre activities.
+She and her mother moved to Los Angeles in 1992 so that she could seek work in Hollywood.

 Career

 Rae had the recurring role of Sarah Owens on Melrose Place, a character she continued in the spin-off Models Inc.

 In 2011, after taking a ten-year break to get married and start a family, Rae starred in the short film "Swordbearer".
 Two years later, she starred in another short film, "Fluffy 1947".